+The optional dynamic_encoding parameter is used for dynamic selection of encode attribute of the decoded_value parameter for this single decvalue_unichar call.
+The rules for dynamic selection of the encode attribute are described in 27.9.

 If the decoding was successful, then the characters used for decoding are removed from the parameter encoded_value, the rest is returned (in the parameter encoded_value), and the decoded value is returned in the parameter decoded_value.
 If the decoding was unsuccessful, the actual parameters for encoded_value and decoded_value are not changed.
 The function shall return an integer value to indicate success or failure of the decoding below:

 The return value 0 indicates that decoding was successful.